kubernetes/git-sync/README.md

             The timeout for the --exechook-command.
 If not specifid, this defaults to 30 seconds ("30s").

-    --pre-exechook-backoff <duration>, $GITSYNC_PRE_EXECHOOK_BACKOFF
-            The time to wait before retrying a failed --pre-exechook-command.
-If not specified, this defaults to 3 seconds ("3s").

-    --pre-exechook-command <string>, $GITSYNC_PRE_EXECHOOK_COMMAND
-            An optional command to be executed before syncing a new hash of the remote repository.
-This command does not take any arguments and executes with the synced repo as its working directory.
-The
-            $GITSYNC_HASH environment variable will be set to the previous git hash that was synced.
-This hook will always be invoked as it runs before any sync attempt.

-    --pre-exechook-timeout <duration>, $GITSYNC_PRE_EXECHOOK_TIMEOUT
-            The timeout for the --pre-exechook-command.
-If not specifid, this defaults to 30 seconds ("30s").

     --filter <string>, $GITSYNC_FILTER
             Use partial clone with the specified filter.
 This can reduce the amount of data transferred when cloning large repositories.